 CALL FOR SUBMISSIONS

 Applicants must be Manitoba residents and current members of the Manitoba Craft Council.
-Funds must be used within 12 months of notification (approx. Feb 1, 2022).
-Members are eligible to receive a maximum of 2 bursaries in a five-year period.
+Members are eligible to receive a maximum of 2 retreat stays in a five-year period.
 Applicants and attendees must be able to attend the retreat during the specified time, must sign a waiver of liability, and must agree to abide by the Rules and Constraints.

 You will be asked to upload the following: